Take-Two Interactive Software (NASDAQ:TTWO) Updates Q1 2023 Earnings Guidance

-Several research firms have commented on TTWO.
-Wedbush dropped their price objective on shares of Take-Two Interactive Software from $222.00 to $200.00 and set an outperform rating for the company in a report on Thursday, January 27th.
-TheStreet downgraded Take-Two Interactive Software from a b rating to a c+ rating in a research note on Tuesday, March 8th.
-MKM Partners raised Take-Two Interactive Software from a neutral rating to a buy rating and set a $200.00 price objective on the stock in a report on Friday, March 4th.
-Credit Suisse Group cut their target price on shares of Take-Two Interactive Software from $210.00 to $190.00 in a report on Monday, May 9th.
-Finally, Bank of America assumed coverage on shares of Take-Two Interactive Software in a research note on Wednesday, April 6th.
-They set a buy rating on the stock.
-Five analysts have rated the stock with a hold rating and fifteen have given a buy rating to the company.
-According to MarketBeat.com, Take-Two Interactive Software currently has a consensus rating of Buy and a consensus target price of $195.50.
+Several equities analysts recently commented on the stock.
+MKM Partners reduced their target price on shares of Take-Two Interactive Software to $180.00 and set a na rating on the stock in a report on Tuesday, May 17th.
+StockNews.com started coverage on shares of Take-Two Interactive Software in a report on Thursday, March 31st.
+They set a hold rating on the stock.
+Wells Fargo & Company dropped their price target on shares of Take-Two Interactive Software to $185.00 and set a na rating for the company in a research report on Wednesday, May 18th.
+Deutsche Bank Aktiengesellschaft dropped their target price on shares of Take-Two Interactive Software from $225.00 to $215.00 and set a buy rating for the company in a research report on Wednesday, February 9th.
+Finally, Morgan Stanley dropped their target price on shares of Take-Two Interactive Software from $215.00 to $195.00 and set an overweight rating for the company in a research report on Tuesday, May 17th.
+Five investment analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the stock.
+Based on data from MarketBeat, the company has an average rating of Buy and a consensus price target of $187.57.

+In related news, President Karl Slatoff sold 152,373 shares of the company’s stock in a transaction dated Wednesday, April 13th.
+The shares were sold at an average price of $138.64, for a total transaction of $21,124,992.72.
+Following the transaction, the president now directly owns 437,067 shares in the company, valued at approximately $60,594,968.88.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Corporate insiders own 0.90% of the company’s stock.

-Institutional investors have recently bought and sold shares of the company.
-Flagship Harbor Advisors LLC bought a new stake in Take-Two Interactive Software during the 4th quarter valued at $204,000.
-Cetera Investment Advisers bought a new stake in shares of Take-Two Interactive Software in the fourth quarter valued at about $216,000.
-Stifel Financial Corp lifted its stake in Take-Two Interactive Software by 3.7% in the fourth quarter.
-Stifel Financial Corp now owns 15,295 shares of the company’s stock worth $2,718,000 after acquiring an additional 544 shares during the period.
-Amalgamated Bank grew its holdings in Take-Two Interactive Software by 3.8% during the 4th quarter.
-Amalgamated Bank now owns 32,026 shares of the company’s stock worth $5,692,000 after acquiring an additional 1,170 shares in the last quarter.
-Finally, Metropolitan Life Insurance Co NY increased its position in Take-Two Interactive Software by 11.0% during the 4th quarter.
-Metropolitan Life Insurance Co NY now owns 14,067 shares of the company’s stock valued at $2,500,000 after purchasing an additional 1,395 shares during the period.
-88.08% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds have recently modified their holdings of the business.
+Capital World Investors purchased a new stake in shares of Take-Two Interactive Software in the 1st quarter worth approximately $513,164,000.
+Vanguard Group Inc. lifted its position in shares of Take-Two Interactive Software by 1.0% in the 1st quarter.
+Vanguard Group Inc. now owns 12,458,920 shares of the company’s stock worth $1,915,435,000 after purchasing an additional 118,028 shares during the period.
+Gabelli Funds LLC lifted its position in shares of Take-Two Interactive Software by 175.3% in the 1st quarter.
+Gabelli Funds LLC now owns 171,117 shares of the company’s stock worth $26,308,000 after purchasing an additional 108,967 shares during the period.
+Lazard Asset Management LLC lifted its position in shares of Take-Two Interactive Software by 130.5% in the 1st quarter.
+Lazard Asset Management LLC now owns 136,612 shares of the company’s stock worth $21,002,000 after purchasing an additional 77,356 shares during the period.
+Finally, Industrial Alliance Investment Management Inc. lifted its position in shares of Take-Two Interactive Software by 114.7% in the 1st quarter.
+Industrial Alliance Investment Management Inc. now owns 79,860 shares of the company’s stock worth $12,278,000 after purchasing an additional 42,660 shares during the period.
+Institutional investors and hedge funds own 88.08% of the company’s stock.

 About Take-Two Interactive Software (Get Rating)